 Community Advocacy

-What can a Community Advocate do for you?
+What can an Advocate do for you?

 An advocate can be an objective, nonjudgmental person who can listen, provide information, and help identify options for people experiencing domestic or sexual violence.
 At CADA, we believe that victims and survivors are the experts in their lives and that they know what is best for their family.
 Therefore, advocates will not tell someone what to do and will encourage victims and survivors to lead their own journeys and will be supportive in the decisions they make.